 The most common type of sleep apnea is obstructive sleep apnea (OSA).
 Patients who have developed sleep apnea can repeatedly stop and start breathing while sleeping.
 OSA occurs when the muscles in the throat collapse and block the airway, making it more difficult for patients to get the necessary amount of oxygen.

 At Sudbury Dental Arts we offer effective solutions for patients suffering from obstructive sleep apnea.
-Dr. Kerri Bougeois and our dental care team can work with you to determine the best solution for you.
+Dr. Ana Seith and our dental care team can work with you to determine the best solution for you.